cjacks04/cjacks04.github.io/compact-of-expectations.md

 ### Writing Manuscripts and Posters

 - Google Docs
-- Overleaf - for most conference and journal publications, I require students to use an online LaTeX editor for camera-ready manuscripts.
+- Overleaf - most conference and journal publications use an online LaTeX editor for camera-ready manuscripts.

 ## Conferences, Journals, and Other Outlets

-Our group publishes and engages across venues at the intersection of human-computer interaction, computer-supported cooperative work, social computing, information science, civic technology, public administration, and responsible AI.
+The group publishes and engages across venues at the intersection of human-computer interaction, computer-supported cooperative work, social computing, information science, civic technology, public administration, and responsible AI.

 #### Human-Computer Interaction, CSCW, and Participatory Design